 Quality assessment

-Primary research studies that met the inclusion criteria were assessed for methodological strength using the Mixed Methods Appraisal Tool (MMAT); commentaries and review papers were excluded from the quality appraisal (30).
+Although, studies were not excluded based on quality, we performed quality appraisal of included publications in order to aid interpretation of the strength and applicability of the literature.
+The methodological quality of included primary research studies was appraised using the Mixed Methods Appraisal Tool (MMAT); the quality of commentaries and review papers was not appraised (30).
 The MMAT has been designed for appraisal of qualitative, quantitative and mixed methods studies and permits concomitant appraisal of all three methodological domains.
-For qualitative and quantitative studies, each study is assessed against four criteria.
-For mixed methods studies, the qualitative and quantative domains are used to assess each study alongside a third domain focusing on mix-method using three criteria.
+The MMAT contains two screening questions for all study designs and assesses four criteria for qualitative studies or qualitative components of mixed methods studies, four criteria for each type (randomised controlled trials, non- randomised studies and quantitative descriptive studies) of quantitative study designs or quantitative components of mixed methods studies, and three criteria for mixed methods components of mixed methods study designs.
 Total scores range from 25% (depicting one criterion met or none met for mixed methods studies) to 100% (all criteria met).
 A higher percentage score indicates a higher quality rating.
 The overall quality of mixed methods studies cannot exceed the quality of its weakest component.
 Thus, if for instance a quantitative component of a mixed methods study scores 50% against 75% for a qualitative component, the overall score is 50%.
 Each study was independently rated by two reviewers (VM and NT).
 Discrepancies were discussed between the two reviewers (or with a third reviewer) until consensus was reached.

-Data extraction
+Data extraction and analysis

-Eligible full text articles were independently assigned by two reviewers (VM and JP) to one of three pre-determined ‘topic’ categories: 1) KT Capacity; 2) KT Practice; and 3) KT Support.
-KT Capacity was defined as researchers’ awareness or knowledge of what KT is and/or of KT approaches and tools as well as technical skills and institutional leadership, structures and processes for carrying out KT.
-KT practice was defined as actual implementation and use of approaches or tools to promote KT.
-KT support was defined as interventions or supports targeted towards researchers or research institutions designed to enhance KT practice or capacity.
+Eligible full text articles were independently assigned by two reviewers (VM and JP) to one or more of three pre-determined ‘topic’ categories: 1) KT Capacity of LMIC Researchers and Research Institutions; 2) LMIC Researchers’ KT Practice; and 3) KT Capacity Development for LMIC Researchers and Research institutions.
 Differences in grouping the articles were discussed between the two reviewers until consensus was reached.
 The first author (VM) then extracted the following data using Microsoft Excel: author, year, objective, study country and region, study population, setting, study design and methods and the main findings.
-Coding decisions were verified by a second author (JP).

-Analysis and synthesis

-Due to the small number of studies and heterogeneity between designs, a narrative synthesis was used to summarise the main findings of the studies within each category using the thematic analysis method (19).
-An inductive open-coding approach was undertaken by VM to identify recurrent themes and sub-themes and verified by JP.
-Where possible, quantitative data were converted into a common rubric and tabulated.
-Themes and sub-themes were considered recurrent if they were cited in three or more papers.
+The main findings extracted from each study were synthesized within each of the three topic categories.
+Reported findings were grouped into sub-themes emerging from the literature and summarized descriptively.
+Tabular presentation of the data was used in some cases.
+Coding to determine sub-theme identification and allocation was completed by the first author (VM) and verified by the second author (JP).
+Disagreements were discussed until a consensus was reached.

 RESULTS

 Search results